MasterSuyash1/soft-engg-project-may-2024-se-may-5/backend/instance/milestome_5_submission_MN.md

 - **Method:** POST

 1. ```def test_chat_api_empty_chat_message()```
-Tests whethet the app correctly rejects accepting no inputs as message from the user during chat
+Tests whether the app correctly rejects no inputs in message from the user during chat with chatbot using GenAI.
     - Passed Inputs:
         - ```
         { "session_id": 1 , "message": ""} # message not there```